Brazil military chiefs quit as Bolsonaro seeks their support

 The announcement came after the heads of the army, navy and air force met with the new defense minister, Gen. Walter Souza Braga Netto, on Tuesday morning.

-Braga Netto’s first statement on the new job showed he is alligned with Bolsonaro’s views for the armed forces.
+Braga Netto’s first statement on the new job showed he is aligned with Bolsonaro’s views for the armed forces.
 The incoming defense minister, unlike his predecessor, celebrated the 1964-1985 military dictatorship that killed and tortured thousands of Brazilians.

-“The armed forces ended taking the responsibility of pacifying the country, facing the challenges to reorganize it and secure the democratic liberties that today we enjoy,” said Braga Netto, who did not discuss the departure of the military chiefs.
+“The armed forces ended up assuming the responsibility for pacifying the country, facing the challenges to reorganize it and secure the democratic liberties that today we enjoy,” said Braga Netto, who did not discuss the departure of the military chiefs.
 “The 1964 movement is part of Brazil’s historic trajectory.
 And as such the events of that March 31st must be understood and celebrated.”

 A retired army general who has a relationship with the three commanders as well as with Braga Netto told The Associated Press that “there was an embarrassing circumstance so they all resigned.”
 He agreed to discuss the matter only if not quoted by name, expressing fear of retribution.